samuelfsd/samuelfsd/README.md

 i'm Samuel, a software engineer and technology enthusiast.

-I'm currently studying and improving my skills in TypeScript, Python and Golang.
+I'm currently studying and improving my skills in TypeScript and GoLang.